 loadtestingtool.com – Self hosted and cloud-based

 WAPT is available as a mobile app, a web service or through an enterprise resource planning (ERP) system for testing technologies of all sizes and specs.
 It can handle apps that use AJAX calls and RIA technologies as well as offering remote, distributed and cloud-based testing.
 It’s very easy to use, requiring no prior knowledge of programming, and like most others tools, it is a free to use service with an optional upgrade for advanced users.

-Home to a range of performance testing tools, dotcom-monitor’s load testing app is fully cloud based with no installation or set up.
-There’s a creative pricing structure that starts with a 30 free trial and then you have the choice to pay a set monthly business fee with unlimited use, or to choose a customized volume pricing program aimed at enterprise that’s based on usage.
+Home to a range of performance testing tools, dotcom-monitor’s load testing app is fully cloud-based with no installation or set up.
+There’s a creative pricing structure that starts with a 30-day free trial.
+You then have the choice to pay a set monthly business fee with unlimited use, or to choose a customized volume pricing program aimed at enterprise and based on usage.
 With a name that shows its age, dotcom monitor have been oiling the wheels of web services since 1998.

 With so many performance testing tools to choose from when load testing, it’s important that you try out more than one so you can compare strengths and variations with your budget.
 When you’ve made your selection, don’t stop there.
 Make sure you iterate your current build, then check it against all upgrades and rewrites no matter how small.
 Products are available that can weatherproof the largest and most complex set ups, right down to a personal phone app project.
 Crashed software is now unacceptable so without having the excuse of blaming the system, make sure you perform your load tests.